makcandrov/quick-impl/README.md

 - `get_clone` - A getter for the field.
 Returns a clone of the field.
 - `get_mut` - A mutable getter for a field.
 - `into` - Converts the struct into the field.
+- `from` - Creates an instance from the field.
+Sets the other fields to their default value.
 - `set` - A setter for the field.
 - `take` - Returns the field and replaces it with its default value.
 - `with` - Returns the struct with the field modified.